YONKERS HISTORICAL SOCIETY

 Sherwood House Historic Timeline and Images

-1776 - On October of this year the old Native American trail that would someday become Tuckahoe Road was widened by order of General George Washington for the passage of the Continental Army.
+1776 - On October of this year, the old Native American trail that would someday become Tuckahoe Road was widened by order of General George Washington for the passage of the Continental Army.
 It is likely Thomas and Stephen Sherwood assisted with the process, since it went right past their farm and would be beneficial to them.
 Washington inspected the road the next day on the 17th passing by the Sherwood Farm.
-In addition, Thomas Sherwood served as an ensign for the New York Militia during the American Revolutionary War.
+In addition, Stephen Sherwood served as an ensign for the New York Militia during the American Revolutionary War.

 1779 - British General Sir Banastre Tarleton passed by the Sherwood farm with 300 troops on their way to raid Bedford at around midnight on July 1st during a rainstorm.